May AJ Page-Never Forgotten

 Today I’m sharing a collection of creations that I never seem to have in my stash because it’s never really something that I think about when creating…and I always seem to be making them as needed rather than having a few on hand.
 Even though, a couple of these were needed, I decided to make duplicates to have on hand this time around.

-As you can see, this is a pet sympathy card I created and one was needed to send to a friend that had recently lost her special companion.
+As you can see, this is a pet sympathy card I created, and one was needed to send to a friend that had recently lost her special companion.
 For anyone that has lost a pet knows how this feels and I wanted to be sure to send something special her way.
 It’s always great to have one on hand when needed.

 I’ve used this wonderful stamp set from Whimsy Stamps called Furever in Our Hearts.
 I started by ink blending the background with distress inks in Candied Apple, Carved Pumpkin, Squeezed Lemonade, Mowed Lawn and Blueprint Sketch on a piece of Neenah Solar White.
 I sprayed the panel with water and used a towel to blot up the water droplets.
 I then took some white shimmer paint mixed with water and splattered it over top with a paint brush.